Fractional currents and Young geometric integration: Pushforward by Hölder maps

 \textbf{Step 2.
-Uniqueness.} The uniqueness of $f_\#$ is a consequence of (A) and (C), as there exists a sequence of $(f_n)$ in $\rmLip^\gamma(K; \R^{d'})$ that converges to $f$ in the sense of (C), for instance the restrictions to $K$ of the functions constructed in Step 1.
+Uniqueness.} There exists a sequence of $(f_n)$ in $\rmLip^\gamma(K; \R^{d'})$ that converges to $f$ in the sense of (C).
+For instance, we can consider the restrictions to $K$ of the functions constructed in Step 1.